The Italian Collection of paints by Graphenstone & Mad About the House

 To paraphrase a Julie Walters character in Victoria Wood’s TV show, I’ve scoured the internet from top to bottom – can I find a custardy egg-yolk hue that matches the Art & Hue yellow?
 Can I buffalo!

 However, they don’t have to match.
-Different shades from the same family of colours can add interest.
+Different shades from the same family can add tone-on-tone interest.

-If they’re in the same family, colours can be different tones and don’t have to be matchy-matchy.
+If they’re related, colours can be different tones and don’t have to be matchy-matchy.
 They can be layered tonally to add depth to a space.

 As Kate first wrote on her blog many years before the recent “unexpected red” trend, it’s also impactful to have a “disruptor” colour, something unexpected to catch the eye and season the other colours, like a dash of lemon & salt on food.